Habet/datamotus.github.io/_posts/2019-12-20-Shapley-value-regression.md

 kable_styling( full_width = F, font_size = 13)
 ```

-In the case of Target 1, the focus of the restaurant on discovering
+<p> In the case of Target 1, the focus of the restaurant on discovering
 better ways to win favor with its clients is the most important key
 driver for the target variable.
 For Target 2 (a restaurant that allows
 you to live the life you choose) the most two important variables are